Public Interest/Public Service Scholarship

 Scholars also agree to spend three of their first five years out of law school in full-time public interest or public service employment.

-Scholars are expected to graduate with a minimum cumulative GPA of 3.0.
-A PIPS Scholar's graduating with less than a 3.0 will not result in a scholar being required to re pay her/his award.
-However, egregious disregard for this expectation may result in loss of the scholarship.
+Scholars are expected to maintain a minimum cumulative GPA of 3.0.
+Falling below a 3.0 GPA may result in loss of the scholarship.

 Application & Selection Process

 Applications are first reviewed by the general Admissions Committee.
 If an applicant is accepted into the full-time JD program, the application will then be forwarded to the PIPS Scholarship Selection Committee.

 The PIPS Scholarship Selection Committee is made up of the Assistant Director of the Office of Public Interest, faculty and staff members, and one or more third-year PIPS Scholars.
 The Committee looks for academically strong applicants whose backgrounds demonstrate a substantial commitment to public service and who have experience, characteristics, and credentials to become effective public interest and public service lawyers.

 Financial Aid Information